Archive | Uncategorized RSS feed for this archive

 Unbelievable Insurance Claims

 If you’re like us, you love hearing stories about the crazy things that happen in your industry.
-School teachers love swapping stories about the comments their students make in class (or excuses they come up with).
+School teachers love swapping stories about the comments their students make in class (or excuses they come up with!)
 Military personal swap combat stories.
-And as you might guess, insurance salesmen also have their own pile of stories to talk about.
+And as you might guess, we also have our own pile of stories to talk about.

 Now, we’re not going to share any of the stories from our office – we would hate to see one of the clients we love so much recognize their stories online.
 But here are some stories and insurance claims that may entertain you a little bit…